Maharashtra protest: Do farmers have the power to uproot governments?

 "For writing off the entire debt burden of the farmers, the government needs barely Rs 1 lakh crore, which they don't have.
 But much more has been lost by banks and they are busy writing off loans by the big corporates," Yechury said.

 The farmers' protest was spearheaded by the All India Kisan Sabha (AIKS) which is affiliated to the Left.
-After the farmers' leaders met chief minister Fadnavis who promised to act on most of their demands, the protesters had called of their agitation and took trains back home from Mumbai to Nashik district on Monday night.
+After the farmers' leaders met chief minister Fadnavis who promised to act on most of their demands, the protesters had called off their agitation and took trains back home from Mumbai to Nashik district on Monday night.

-Along with complete waiver of loans, the other demands of the agitating farmers include fair pay, implementation of the Swaminathan Committee report and transfer of adivasi land to farmers, to name a few.
+Along with complete waiver of loans, the other demands of the agitating farmers include fair pay, implementation of the Swaminathan Committee report and transfer of Adivasi land to farmers, to name a few.

 OneIndia News